Antasma-X/C-TicTacToe/README.md

 # C-TicTacToe
-Enter number to put position
+Enter number(1-9) to put position
+There are 2 players